tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_special_layouts.md

 ## Knowledgebase layout

 See {{site.data.mydoc_urls.mydoc_kb_layout.link}} for a possible layout for knowledge base articles.
 This layout looks for pages containing specific tags.

-## Scroll layout

-If you have a long JSON message you're documenting, see the {{site.data.mydoc_urls.mydoc_scroll.link}}.
-This layout adds a side pane showing links to pointers in the left pane.

 ## Shuffle layout